In a hurry? Here are the key takeaways:

 How Much Do Repairs Cost?

 New batteries come to around $100, while replacement starter motors (including labor) will be a few hundred dollars.
-An ignition switch is likely to be around the same as a starter motor (possibly slightly less).
+An ignition switch is likely to be around the same as a starter motor (possibly marginally less).

 When it comes to wiring, the cost is entirely dependent on how deep-rooted the problem is.
 Expect to pay up to a few hundred dollars, but it should be less if you’re fortunate.